 - Wash windows and doors

-- Dust and wipe down the light fixtures
+- Dust light fixtures clean and wipe them down

-On monthly basis you should be taking extra time to incorporate these into your cleaning schedule:
+On monthly basis you should be taking extra time to incorporate these into your schedule:

 - Clean all the walls manually